-IMPORTANT NOTE: Remove wood shipping rails and metal shipping brace (if applicable) prior to installation of the unit on a roof curb.
+IMPORTANT NOTE: Remove wood shipping rails prior to installation of the unit.
+See important note under Roof Curb Installation Only.

 ALL INSTALLATIONS:

 IMPORTANT NOTE: Unit should be energized 24 hours prior to compressor start up to ensure crankcase heater has sufficiently warmed the compressors.
 Compressor damage may occur if this step is not followed.